unicode-org/message-format-wg/spec/registry.md

 ## Registry Data Model

 _This section is non-normative._

+> [!IMPORTANT]
+> This part of the specification is not part of the Tech Preview.

 The registry contains descriptions of function signatures.
 [`registry.dtd`](./registry.dtd) describes its data model.